3rd Trimester

 Lightening

-Baby drops lower, easing breathing but increasing pelvic pressure
+Baby drops lower into the pelvis, easing breathing but increasing pelvic pressure

 Mucus Plug

-Loss of mucus plug signals cervix is beginning to prepare for labour, though timing is hard to predict
+Loss of the mucus plug signals the cervix is beginning to prepare for labour, though timing is hard to predict

 Nesting Urge